What is Quantitative Research?

 Correlation Research conducted for establishing a relationship between the two closely associated entities for knowing the impact of one on other and the changes which eventually observed.
 It is carried for giving value to the naturally occurring relationships.
 For this research minimum, two different groups will be required.

-An example of the Quantitative research could involve the survey conducted by the hospital of a town, where the hospital wants to know that how satisfied their patients are with respect to the treatment taken and their health after that treatment.
+An example could involve the survey conducted by the hospital of a town, where the hospital wants to know that how satisfied their patients are with respect to the treatment taken and their health after that treatment.

 Sample of the survey includes all those persons who have availed the treatment of the hospital within the last few days.
 Quantitative research can help the hospital to explore the variety of problems, and the questions which the patients coming to them are facing.

 A clear understanding of the issues identified can help the hospital and the other professionals involved in the health care to tailor their services to match according to the needs of the individuals and, along with that, develop a concordant relationship.